 Why does FACCI require evidence?

 Indigenous Procurement Policy aims to provide economic opportunities to Australia’s First People through Government and Private Sector spend.
-Policies such as the Commonwealths IPP and the NSW Government’s Aboriginal Participation in Construction Policy (APIC) and the pending Aboriginal Procurement Policy (APP) are important strategies for creating Jobs and Business Growth and therefore are a solution to addressing the economic and social disparities that exist for Australia’s First People.
+Policies such as the Commonwealth’s IPP and the NSW Government’s Aboriginal Procurement Policy (APP) are important levers for creating Jobs and Business Growth and therefore are a solution to addressing the economic and social disparities that exist for Australia’s First People.

 The NSWICC Assured Logo also means that a Business has met the prequalification requirements of FACCI Policy for determining a Business or Supplier to be Contract ready.
 For example, State and Territory Indigenous Chambers of Commerce assess compliance with Government and Industry Regulators, confirm ownership via ASIC registered shareholders agreements and check the capacity of the business to supply under contract.